-- Using Oracle Web Services Manager, set up a Web service with the oracle/wss oam_token_service_policy policy. - Using Oracle Web Services Manager, set up a corresponding client for the Web service with the oracle/wss_oam_token_client_policy policy. - Configuring Providers in a WebLogic Domain for Oracle Web Services Manager.
+- 1. Using Oracle Web Services Manager, set up a Web service with the oracle/wss oam_token_service_policy. - 2.
+Using Oracle Web Services Manager, set up a corresponding client for the Web service with the oracle/wss_oam_token_client_policy policy. - 3.
+Configuring Providers in a WebLogic Domain for Oracle Web Services Manager.